 3. Educate Customers and Help Them Buy with Logic, Not Just Emotion

 Lean into the knowledge economy and give customers insight into your product and manufacturing process, turning their usually-emotional decision into a rational ones to increase brand loyalty.

 B2B Companies Here’s What You Can Learn from B2C Selling Techniques

 1. Nurture Customers Right from the Word Go

 Nurturing a customer should start as soon as contact is first established.
 Don’t wait till you feel like they’re losing interest.
 Email marketing, SMS, and digital ads for top-of-the-mind recall are great ways to do this.

 2. Use Content Marketing to Shorten the Sales Journey

 Say goodbye to the sales pitch-led approach!
-B2B buyers now start their buying journey online, same as B2C customers.
-You need to become a part of the knowledge economy and create content that educates your audience and positions you as a thought leader so you can draw them in, create a preference for your brand, and hence shorten the buying cycle.
+B2B buyers now start their buying journey online, the same as B2C customers.
+You need to become a part of the knowledge economy and create content that educates your audience.
+It should position you as a thought leader so you can draw them in, create a preference for your brand, and hence shorten the buying cycle.

 3. Use the Right Brain Selling Techniques